 Conscious connected breathwork sessions are done to the rhythm of music, either lying down or in a seated position.
 I also sing during the breathwork sessions.

 I trained as a Breathwork Facilitator (400 hr Certified Facilitator Level 1 Training 2021, accredited by the Global Professional Breathwork Alliance and American Association of Drugless Practitioners) with – check out their pages for amazing free events and resources!

 Breathwork is not a medical treatment and it doesn't exclude any medical treatments.
 If you have any questions concerning your health, please consult your doctor.

 Are you looking for a wellbeing practice for yourself?
 Planning a wellness event for your team at work or a hen party?
-Get in touch with me and we'll create an amazing experience matching all your needs!
+Check out the or email me and we'll create an amazing experience matching all your needs!